rofl0r/c-flod/readme.txt

 currently done:

 - complete flod core
-- whittaker player (not 100 % accurate, there is a bug hidden, at least with DogsOfWar.DW )
+- whittaker player
+- future composer
 - pseudo barebone flashlib

 in my conversion i followed a pretty straight 1:1 approach, so that the number of bugs introduced is minimized and future enhancement in flod can be backported easily.

-once the whittaker player runs totally smooth, i plan to port the other decoders as well, altho i dont have testfiles for all of them. after all decoders work well, the next step is to add some audio backends (libao/openal)
+i am currently in the process of translating the remaining players (fasttracker etc). after all decoders work well, the next step is to add some audio backends (libao/openal)

 my long term goal is to remove any dynamically allocated memory so it could be used with a